Mark C. Alexander

 Alexander previously served as Associate Dean for Academics at Seton Hall University’s School of Law.
 His responsibilities included oversight of the curriculum’s academic components, collaboration with the faculty and administration on implementation of the School’s strategic plan, and management of the career, enrollment and student services offices.
 A member of Seton Hall’s Law School faculty for two decades, he was honored as Professor of the Year on numerous occasions.

-Alexander’s areas of expertise include constitutional law, criminal procedure, election law, criminal law and the First Amendment.
+Alexander’s areas of expertise include constitution law, election law, the First Amendment and criminal procedure.
 His research interests focus on the constitutional dimensions of election law and campaign reform.
 Alexander has authored several books on the First Amendment and constitutional law, and his scholarship has been published in leading journals such as Harvard Journal of Law & Public Policy, Stanford Law & Policy Review and NYU Review of Law & Social Change.

 Regularly interviewed by national print and broadcast media, Alexander is a sought-after speaker and panelist for national and international law symposiums and academic forums.
 He possesses significant international experience, having spent a year in Spain teaching American law and politics on a Fulbright Scholarship, as well as teaching in the Seton Hall Law-in-Italy program.
 He is also a fellow of the U.S.-Japan Leadership Program.
 Alexander served on the J. William Fulbright Foreign Scholarship Board from 2010 to 2014, having been appointed by President Barack Obama.